Mewgenics Mutations Tier Guide: The 6 S-Tier Picks Every Run Wants

 Long Neck. +1 Range.
 Stacks with item:eyebrow-extra-eye for +2 total.
 The cleanest non-class way to extend a item:mage's threat circle by a tile.

 Mr. Worm.
 Allows unequipping cursed items and parasites.
 The Steam meta breeding guide flags item:tail-mr-worm because cursed item lockup is one of the few hard fail states.
-A safety pick that pays for itself the first time a cursed item rolls onto your carry.
+A safety pick that pays for itself the first time a cursed item rolls onto your carry, and the 1.1 change to cursed-item degradation does not remove the need (degradation slows the stack but does not let you take it off).

 Hippo Teeth.
 Heal 1 HP on any damage you deal.
 Triggers on ability damage, unlike Pointy Ears (basic only). item:mouth-hippo-teeth wins on ability-damage classes (Mage, Psychic, item:necromancer).
 Pointy Ears wins on basic-attack classes (Hunter, item:butcher, item:monk).